Why a 50% Carbohydrate Diet Gives Dogs Cancer

 Tumours are total carb / sugar junkies.
 In fairness, all cells need sugar to operate but cancer cells use glucose at 10-20 times the rate of normal cells (Bäck 2011, Connealy 2017).
 Their high sugar-uptake is actually the main way we look for them, using a method called a PET-CT (Positron Emission Tomography and Computed Tomography) scan.
 PET scans use radioactively labeled glucose to detect sugar-hungry tumour cells.
 When patients drink the sugar water, the mix gets preferentially taken up by the cancer cells and they light up.
 This helps physicians see where it is, to evaluate the extent of the disease, to deduce which treatments to use and to check if those treatments are working.
 In fact, all the way back in 1931 Otto Warburg won the Nobel Prize for his discovery that cancer cells have a different energy metabolism to healthy cells, notably a greater rate of glycolysis (the process of converting glucose to energy) compared with normal cells.

-In this way a high sugar diet and cancer are the best of friends, but the relationship goes much deeper than that.
+In this way, a high sugar diet and cancer are the best of friends, but the relationship goes much deeper than that.
 Macrophage-mediated programmed cell removal (PrCR), or phagocytosis for short, plays an essential role in tumour surveillance and elimination.
-These are the seek, ingulf and destroy cells of the immune system.
+These are the seek, engulf and destroy cells of the immune system.
 We’ve known since 1971 that just 100g of sugar via sucrose, honey or orange juice significantly reduces phagocytosis in humans and the effect can last up to five hours (Sanchez et al. 1973, Ringsdorf et al. 1976).
-If you’re a cancer cell thinking of getting up to a mischief, this is most welcome.
+If you’re a cancer cell thinking of getting up to mischief, this is most welcome.

 It gets worse.
 As more and more sugar is consumed, cell-resistance to insulin builds, meaning more and more insulin is released into the blood.
 Insulin is a powerful stimulant of cell growth as it drives fuel into the cell.
 Cancer cells have 10-20 times the insulin receptors of normal cells (Bäck 2011, Connealy 2017) which enables them to gorge on glucose.
 In this way, excess sugar leading to obesity and high blood insulin is an important factor in cancer (Calle et al. 2003).